 Creating a report

-After clicking on the + icon button to create a new report, you will see a popup modal showing the options and settings of the reports:
+Click Next, then you will see a popup modal showing the options and settings of the reports:

 Let's configure settings that will apply to the entire report.